fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/06_lang_c_types.md

 MCDPL also supports "named products".
 These are semantically equivalent to products, however, there is also a name associated to each entry.
-This allows to easily refer to the elements.For example, the following declares a product of the two spaces <pos>J</pos> and <pos>A</pos> with the two entries named ``energy`` and ``current``.
+This allows to easily refer to the elements.
+For example, the following declares a product of the two spaces <pos>J</pos> and <pos>A</pos> with the two entries named ``energy`` and ``current``.